 9. Much of the gore was added through reshoots

 Similar to Halloween 2, Return was originally made in the mostly bloodless spirit of the original.
 Then the producers freaked out and demanded more gore.
 So, suddenly Michael needed to stick his thumb through someone’s head, rip another guy’s throat out and crowbar someone to death.
 Moustapha Akkad, famously squeamish about blood in real-life, was on set for the reshoots shouting, “More blood, more blood, more blood.”

 - BOX OFFICE: $17.7m domestic

 - BUDGET: $5m

 - CONTEXT: Halloween 4 pulled off the rare horror movie treat of not only opening at #1 but staying there in its second weekend.
 Because of that, there’s this impression the movie was a massive hit.
-It wasn’t.
-Its total was a 30% decrease from the last Michael Myers movie, Halloween II, despite costing 50% more to make.
+It wasn’t, at least not by the traditional box office measures.
+The domestic total was a 30% decrease from the last Michael Myers movie, Halloween II, despite costing 50% more to make.
 Moreover, Michael’s grand return couldn’t beat Jason’s seventh movie (New Blood grossed $19m that year) and wasn’t even in the same league as Freddy’s fourth movie (Dream Master grossed $49m in ‘88).
 But, hey, at least Return was more popular than other ‘88 horror sequels like Poltergeist 3 ($14m) and Hellraiser 2 ($12m).

 - INFLATION: With the benefit of 2017 ticket prices, Halloween 4 would have grossed $38m, which is The Boy ($35m)/Ouija: Origin of Evil (also $35m) territory for today’s horror movies.